nishantdharav09/LandslideAI/README.md

 npm.cmd run dev
 ```

-Frontend URL:
+Frontend:

 ```text
 http://localhost:5173/
 ```

-Open the frontend URL in your browser.
+Open the frontend link in your browser.

 ## 📤 How to Use

 1. Open the website.
-2. Upload an `.h5` image.
+2. Select a valid `.h5` image.
-3. The image is processed by the backend.
+3. Click **Predict Risk**.
+4. The backend processes the image.
-4. The U-Net model predicts possible landslide areas.
+5. The U-Net model generates the prediction.
-5. The system calculates the risk.
+6. The system calculates the risk score.
-6. The result is shown on the dashboard.
+7. The dashboard shows the prediction result.
+8. If the risk is **High** or **Very High**, an **Early Warning Alert** is displayed.
+9. Recommended precautions are also shown.

 ## 📊 Prediction Result

-The application shows:
+The system displays:

 * Predicted Area
 * Mean Probability